-In their quest to check rising cases of blindness in the rural communities, the Felix Anirah Foundation in conjunction with University of Benin Teaching Hospital, UBTH, weekend, organised a 2-Day Free Medical Outreach to at Adagbrassa-Elume, Sapele local government area of Delta State.
+In its quest to check rising cases of blindness in the rural communities, the Felix Anirah Foundation in conjunction with the University of Benin Teaching Hospital, UBTH, weekend, organised a 2-Day Free Medical Outreach at Adagbrassa-Elume, Sapele local government area of Delta State.

-In the 2-day programmee, patients’ mostly rural folk, were screened for eye defects and about 12 aged people were discovered to suffering from cataracts which are in different stages and have been booked for free eye surgical operation at UBTH in a weeks’ time.
+In the 2-day programme, patients’ mostly rural folk, were screened for eye defects and about 12 aged people were discovered to suffering from cataracts which are in different stages, and have been booked for free eye surgical operation at UBTH in a week.

 The medical team leader, Prof. (Mrs.) A.I.
-Osahon, Consultant Ophthalmologist from the University of Benin Teaching Hospital, in a chart with our correspondent stated that many Nigerians are dying of preventable and treatable medical condition, but the lack access to good medical facilities.
+Osahon, Consultant Ophthalmologist from the University of Benin Teaching Hospital, in a chat with our correspondent stated that many Nigerians are dying of preventable and treatable medical conditions, but they lack access to good medical facilities.

-While emphasizing the rising cases of preventable blindness in Nigeria, Prof. Osahon explained that more 1% of the about 180million Nigerians are blind and many of these people are rural duelers.
+While emphasizing the rising cases of preventable blindness in Nigeria, Prof. Osahon explained that more than 1% of the about 180 million Nigerians are blind and many of these people are rural duelers.

-She urged Nigerians to visit eye doctor at least once a year, stressing that Glaucoma which is the primary causes of blindness does not cause eye pains but causes great irreversible damage to the eye, adding that early detection is key to preventing Glaucoma induced blindness.
+She urged Nigerians to visit the eye doctor at least once a year, stressing that Glaucoma which is the primary cause of blindness does not cause eye pains but causes great irreversible damage to the eye, adding that early detection is key to preventing Glaucoma-induced blindness.

-The Consultant Ophthalmologist therefore urged good spirited Nigerians to supports the Felix Anirah Foundation to sustain the program every year and also advised Nigerians on the need for a regular eye check up, as this will help to reduce the problems of eye defect.
+The Consultant Ophthalmologist therefore urged good-spirited Nigerians to support the Felix Anirah Foundation to sustain the program every year and also advised Nigerians on the need for regular eye checks up, as this will help to reduce the problems of eye defects.

-His words” it is my passion that the needy, the helpless are given assistance through free health care intervention, to meet their health needs.
+His words” It is my passion that the needy, the helpless are assisted free health care intervention, to meet their health needs.
 You can see from the response of people who came for free services today.
-So, we have recorded over three hundred person which is quite reasonable; these are persons who could have died for lack of financial support.
+So, we have recorded over three hundred people which is quite reasonable; these are persons who could have died for lack of financial support.